sourcegraph/handbook/content/product/product_management/direction_template.md

 What are the measurable goals this team is going after in the chosen time period.

-### Themes
+### Focus areas

-What are high level themes, and why?
+What are high level focus areas, and why?
 What are the groupings of features/problems to solve that you are focusing on in that period?
 How do they relate to the goals you have

 > Examples:
 >